Checklist

 Design of experiment

-The study is experimental because randomization will be used.
+The study is quasi-experimental because randomization will be used, but the sampling scheme is not random sampling.
 It will be a factorial design with two factors.
 The between subject factor has two levels: hypertext group and conventional learning group.
 The within subject factor has two levels, too: pretest and posttest.

 The study is subject to the threats of instrumentation and subject selection mentioned by Cook and Campbell.
 Inter-rater reliability will be used to identify measurement errors.
 Randomization will be used as a counter measure against selection bias.
 The attributes of groups will be examined to avoid the Simpsonšs paradox.